Rohith-SDET/OrangeHRM-Automation-Framework/README.md

 # orangehrm-automation-pytest
-Automation Framework using Selenium, PyTest and POM
+Automation Framework using Selenium, PyTest and POM,cahtgpt etc